Amazon.com Inc. (AMZN) Shares Down Despite Recent Market Volatility

 AMZN’s Market Performance

-AMZN stock saw a decrease of 9.06% in the past week, with a monthly decline of -2.18% and a quarterly a decrease of 8.05%.
-The volatility ratio for the week is 4.40%, and the volatility levels for the last 30 days are 2.99% for Amazon.com Inc. (AMZN).
-The simple moving average for the last 20 days is 4.71% for AMZN stock, with a simple moving average of -8.80% for the last 200 days.
+AMZN stock saw an increase of 2.60% in the past week, with a monthly gain of 4.36% and a quarterly increase of 16.23%.
+The volatility ratio for the week is 3.65%, and the volatility levels for the last 30 days are 3.14% for Amazon.com Inc. (AMZN).
+The simple moving average for the last 20 days is 4.04% for AMZN stock, with a simple moving average of -8.73% for the last 200 days.

 Analysts’ Opinion of AMZN